-- A. Stainless steel 304

-- B. Thickness 3/8" or as shown on plans

-- C. Orifice shall be beveled 1/8" deep on upstream side.

-- D. Fabrication:

-- 1. Flush Valve Orifice Plates: Orifice plates shall be fabricated and drilled with a single concentric hole of the proper diameter for each installation as indicated on the Drawings.
+- A. Stainless steel 304 - B. Thickness 3/8" or as shown on plans - C. Orifice shall be beveled at 45° angle, 3/16" deep on downstream side. - D. Fabrication: - 1.
+Flush Valve Orifice Plates: Orifice plates shall be fabricated and drilled with a single concentric hole of the proper diameter for each installation as indicated on the Drawings.
+Both faces of the plate shall be machined smooth to remove all burrs, ridges and other imperfection in the flow area.
+Mating edges shall be machined to the same tolerances as flange mating faces (see Section 33 11 13).
+The orifice holes shall be machined to a tolerance of +/- 15 mils. - 2.
+Butterfly Valve By-pass Valve Orifice Plates: Orifice plates shall be fabricated and drilled with a multiple holes of the proper diameter for each installation as indicated on the Drawings.
 Both faces of the plate shall be machined smooth to remove all burrs, ridges and other imperfection in the flow area.
 Mating edges shall be machined to the same tolerances as flange mating faces (see Section 33 11 13).
 The orifice holes shall be machined to a tolerance of +/- 15 mils.